 Have an active kid?
 Make sure to take precautions before they head outdoors for activities these next couple weeks as heat indexes rise to dangerous levels.
+For more details on what COVID-19 precautions they should be taking while outdoors this summer, we’ve got the details.

 Heat-related illnesses, such as heat exhaustion and heat stroke, occur when your body can’t keep itself cool.
 They’re more common in children, as they can’t regulate their bodies as well as adults.
 Heat indexes combine air temperature and relative humidity to help determine how your body actually feels in the heat, which can be even more important than monitoring the outdoor temperature itself.